 From then on, the influences move to the background, and all you hear is sublime pop music.
 “Mary Anne” is a nicely textured ballad with the signature harmonies lacing the chorus.
 “Before You Get It Right” is downright infectious, starting in a minor key but moving quickly to a major key (What great pop song stays in a minor key for a really long time?
 Okay, “Eleanor Rigby”.) and featuring a nice little guitar lick repeating the same note over and over, which complements the changing bass line.

 In fact, in no time, the 10-song album is done, and you’re left wanting more derivations, more Raspberries, more Badfinger.
-These guys have found their own voice by finding and tweaking the best of the best power pop artists, and I can’t wait to digest another meal from them.
+The Legal Matters have found their own voice by finding and tweaking the best of the best power pop artists, and I can’t wait to digest another meal from them.